salsanci/YRShell/readme.md

 `wl`
 and hit enter

-**You should see a display off all currently defined command words.**  Try the various commands such as + - * / to get a feel for how they function.
+**You should see a display off all currently defined command words.**  Try the various commands such as addition `+` subtraction `-` multipliplication `*` and divdision `/` to get a feel for how they function.
 Try more commands until something blows up.
 Hit the reset button to start fresh.
 Notice that not all command have a meanings out of context.
 Avoid executing commands out of context as they often cause undefined behavior.

 YRShell is now set up and ready for action.
 # End of user documentation for initial setup